-They had a revolt in the year 135 A.D., and it was called the Bar Kochva revolt.
+They had a revolt in the year 135 A.D., and it was called the Bar Kokhba revolt.
 It was crushed and the Zealots were eliminated.
-The Pharisees then in the second century became the dominant Jewish leadership, the dominant viewpoint of Judaism was a Phariseeic viewpoint.
+The Pharisees then, in the second century, became the dominant Jewish leadership.
+The dominant viewpoint of Judaism was a Pharisaic viewpoint.
 They codified that in writings call the Mishnah.
 You may have heard of the Mishnah.
 It is the written compilation of the oral law, the oral rituals and the oral tradition.
 They finally wrote it all down.
 The Mishnah when it was all written down in that second century sealed their leadership.

-Sadducees were gone, Pharisees were gone, the Essenes were gone and Phariseeism is synonymous with historic Judaism.
-From the second century on, Phariseeism is Judaism and today orthodox Judaism is the vestiges of Phariseeism.
+Sadducees were gone, Pharisees were gone, the Essenes were gone and Pharisaism is synonymous with historic Judaism.
+From the second century on, Pharisaism is Judaism, and today Orthodox Judaism is the vestiges of Pharisaism.
 So they have been around a long time.
-And so because they captured the people through the synagogues.
-They were the ones that got into the synagogues, disseminated their teaching in the synagogues and the synagogues were the grass roots, local meeting places where the people went to school and were taught.
+And so, because they captured the people through the synagogues, they were the ones that got into the synagogues, disseminated their teaching in the synagogues and the synagogues were the grass-roots, local meeting places where the people went to school and were taught.

 At the time of Christ, they were ritualized, they were external, but their hearts were not changed.
 They were full of pride.
 As I said, they were condescending even to the people they were trying to reach and they were hypocritical.
 Jesus blistered them in Matthew 23 with the worst kind of denunciation He gave to anybody.
 They became the arch-hypocrites and Jesus denounced them for it.
 In fact, they were so hypocritical and this is almost humorous if it weren't so sad, that the Jewish Talmud, the Jewish Talmud, which is the compilation of rabbinic writings from antiquity, lists seven classes of Pharisees, six of which are hypocrites.
 So even the Jewish rabbis saw them as hypocrites, and certainly they were.